Beginner’s Boxing Gear Checklist: Everything You Actually Need

 Boxing Shoes (Optional at First)

 While you can train in cross-trainers or minimalist sneakers, boxing shoes provide better grip, ankle support, and mobility on the mat.
-If you’re training regularly in a gym or ring, they’re a worthwhile upgrade.

 Training Apparel to Include in Your Beginner Boxing Gear Setup